1992 All-Ireland Senior Football Championship final: Second half

 Dublin introduced Paul Bealin as a half-time substitute.
 With play recommencing, Keith Barr sent the ball forward from a free towards Vinny Murphy who knocked it wide.
 Mick Galvin scored the opening point of the second half and his second of the match, reducing Donegal's lead to two once again.
-Dublin's Paul Curran fouled Joyce McMullan.
+Dublin's Paul Curran fouled Joyce McMullin.
 Manus Boyle sent the resulting free over the bar, restoring Donegal's three-point lead.
 Barr sent the ball towards Murphy from a free again but Gary Walsh gained possession prompting Farrell and Murphy to gang up on and foul the Donegal goalkeeper.
 James McHugh went on a mazy run through the Dublin defence in a move that also involved Bonner receiving and then returning to McMullan; McHugh sent the ball wide.
 Farrell advanced along the sideline and attempted a point for Dublin; Walsh, however, plucked the dropping ball as it flew towards the crossbar.
 Murphy had the next attempt for Dublin; this went wide.

 From Walsh's kick-out the Dublin substitute Bealin struck the ball but it went to the left and wide.
 This time from Walsh's kick-out the ball broke to Donegal's McMullan, who sent Brian Murray through; Murray, with Paul Clarke tugging on him, passed to Manus Boyle but Dublin fouled Boyle.
 Murray's run had left him hobbling as the camera moved off him and focused on referee Sugrue and Manus Boyle, until Boyle alerted Sugrue to what was going on behind him.
 Murray was then seen lying on his back in some discomfort with his left (unstrapped) leg in the air, as the Donegal medical team arrived to tend to him.
 Barry Cunningham was then seen on the sideline warming up.
 Meanwhile, as Murray lay stricken upon the ground, a Dublin player (Paul Curran) took the opportunity to move the ball to a more advantageous position; cheers from the Donegal supporters alerted Sugrue to this indiscretion and he restored the ball to its appropriate position.
 Murray got to his feet then fell again, holding his left (unstrapped) calf muscle.
 He got to his feet a second time and proceeded to limp off the pitch.
 Cunningham entered the field of play in Murray's place.
 Manus Boyle sent the free over the bar, his fifth point, to give a Donegal a four-point lead for the first time in the match (Donegal 0–12 to Dublin 0–8).
 From O'Leary's kick-out the ball fell to Donegal's Martin Gavigan; Gavigan passed to Martin McHugh, who sent Cunningham through only for Paul Curran to take him down as he approached the Dublin goal.
 Manus Boyle sent the free over to score his sixth point and open up a five-point lead for Donegal (0–13 to 0–8).